Readability Checker

 Frequently Asked Questions

-Does readability affect SEO rankings?
+Does readability affect SEO?

-How can I improve my readability score?
+How to improve readability score?

 Sources and References